 Christmas berries – also known as toyon (Heteromeles arbutifolia) – are native to California.
 They're the fruit of coastal sage scrub, evolved to be highly drought resistant.
 Due to their appearance, they're also called California holly.
 Their abundance in the Los Angeles hills gave rise to the name "Hollywood."
 Here in the Bay Area, their fruits herald the arrival of cooler, wetter weather.
 These bright-red berries mature in the fall and maintain a significant presence well into winter, providing food for birds and adding vivid splashes of color to many Presidio places.
 They've been spotted at

 Golden Gate Promenade and beneath the eucalyptus trees at

 Take to the Presidio trails to find Christmas berries >>

-Banana slugs, a bright yellow shell-less gastropod mullusk – and dearly beloved mascot for UC Santa Cruz – are found throughout the Presidio this time of year.
+Banana slugs, a bright yellow shell-less gastropod mollusk (and UC Santa Cruz’s dearly beloved mascot) are found throughout the Presidio this time of year.
 In Latin, "gastropod" translates to "stomach-foot," which doesn't necessarily sound pretty – though these guys are pretty spectacular looking!
-At least two types of banana slugs are found in the San Francisco area, the larger of which can grow to almost 10 inches in length.
-Logic dictates these gentle giants should be easy to spot as they barrel along at a zippy six-and-a-half inches per minute.
-But many boast brown spots – much like an overripe banana – which helps them blend into their surroundings.
+At least two types of banana slugs are in the San Francisco area, the larger of which can grow to almost 10 inches in length.
 Banana slugs

 love moisture, which is why the chances of spotting them is the greatest during the winter season.
-The Presidio might actually be the best place in the city to see the official California state mollusk.
 Most recently, they've been sighted along Lobos Creek, but you can find them throughout the park, particularly after rains.